llnl/PYB11Generator/docs/submodules.rst

    |-- Asub
    |-- Bsub

-We can write three normal module Python PYB11Generator files for binding each of these modules as normal.
+We can write three Python PYB11Generator module files for binding each of these modules as normal.

 ``my_module_PYB11.py``::